 Getting to a Game

-The traditional Scottish season usually runs from late July or Early August to mid May and each club will normally play 36 or more league games (currently 36 in the SFL and 38 in the SPL).
+The traditional Scottish football season runs from late July or Early August to mid May and each club will normally play 36 or more league games.
 Half of these league games will take place at each team's home ground.
-There are also a number of cup competitions, The Scottish Cup, The Co-Operative Insurance League Cup and for teams below the SPL, the Challenge Cup.
+There are also three national cup competitions, The William Hill Scottish Cup, The Betfred League Cup and the Irn Bru Challenge Cup.
 Cup games are very much "luck of the draw" in terms of location so may be at home or away.

-The traditional time for a game is 3PM on a Saturday.
-However, with live TV committments, a packed schedule, and the possibility of cup replays, games can also take place at earlier times, on Sundays or even on weeknights.
+The traditional time for a game is 3:00PM on a Saturday.
+However, with live TV commitments, a packed schedule, and the possibility of cup replays, games also take place at earlier times, on Sundays or even on weeknights.
 Our full fixture list, which is kept up to date as the season progresses and which has dates and times of all games is located: HERE

 The cost for each game can vary depending on the opposition and where you sit in the ground.
 For an up to date list of prices, please see this page: HERE